warpXspeed/scalar-relaxation-cosmology/From Crystal to Cosmos.md

 That reversal wasn’t a trick.
 It was revelation.

 Gravity isn’t a fundamental “pull from the start.”
-It’s the substrate’s relaxation response to perturbation.
-Compress locally, the medium pushes back outward first (the “reverse flow”), then settles inward seeking equilibrium.
-Net effect: attraction.
-But the delayed relaxation explains gravity’s weakness, its universality, its tie to cosmic expansion.
+It’s the substrate’s relaxation response to perturbation — directional at the micro level.
+Each compressed joint pulls its neighbors along paths of greatest tension relief, creating guided relaxation waves that we experience as attraction toward the center.
+The sphere is the statistical outcome — the most efficient envelope for countless directed micro-flows — but the process itself is vectorial, purposeful, seeking equilibrium one strained bond at a time.
+That reversal revealed the substrate’s dilatant nature in action: slow, sustained compression keeps the field fluid enough for inward flow, while the delayed relaxation creates the net attractive pull we call gravity.

 The floodgates opened.